open-sdg/open-sdg/docs/faq.md

 ## Are maps available in Open SDG?

 Yes.
 Maps can be automatically generated from the data if GeoCodes are included and the required geographical boundary files are available: see the UK and Rwanda links below for examples of how these look and operate.
-- [UK map](https://sustainabledevelopment-uk.github.io/3-a-1/) (3.a.1: 'Age-standardized prevalence of current tobacco use among persons aged 15 years and older')
+- [Map for UK indicator 3.a.1](https://sustainabledevelopment-uk.github.io/3-a-1/) ('Prevalence of tobacco use among persons aged 15 years and older')
-- [Rwanda map](https://sustainabledevelopment-rwanda.github.io/1-2-1/) (1.2.1: 'Proportion of population living below the national poverty line, by sex and age')
+- [Map for Rwanda indicator 1.2.1](https://sustainabledevelopment-rwanda.github.io/1-2-1/) (1.2.1: 'Proportion of population living below the national poverty line')

 Maps from other systems or publications can also be embedded.
 See the [Maps](https://open-sdg.readthedocs.io/en/latest/maps/) section for more information, and the UK [Mapping guidance](https://github.com/ONSdigital/sdg-indicators/wiki/Mapping) for step-by-step instructions on setting up a map.